 The extra weight caused a host of health problems.
 Johnny developed high blood pressure and severe sleep apnea, which caused extreme fatigue.
 When his kidneys failed, he had to go on dialysis.
 “I need a kidney transplant, but you can’t have a transplant at 300 pounds,” he says.
 At 32, Johnny had a heart attack.

-After trying to lose weight on his own, Johnny came to My New Beginning, a department of Baylor Scott & White Medical Center – White Rock.
+After trying to lose weight on his own, Johnny came to My New Beginning, a department of City Hospital at White Rock.
 At first, the bariatric surgeon would not clear him because a stress test showed Johnny’s heart was not healthy enough for weight loss surgery.

 “I really felt that I needed the surgery, so I told him I’d come back in six months.”
 Johnny says.
 “I was more focused than I’d ever been.
 My destiny was in my hands.
 I knew that sitting around doing nothing would never get me cleared for surgery, so I made it a point to become more active.”